 Most crimes require that the State prove mens rea, which is fancy-pants Latin for guilty mind.
 This makes it necessary for the prosecution to prove a defendant didn’t simply engage in criminal behavior—they knowingly acted with criminal intent.

-DUI / OVWI is not a normal crime, and one of the things that sets it apart is the absence of a mens rea requirement.
+DUI is not a normal crime, and one of the things that sets it apart is that it doesn’t matter if you meant to do it.
+The prosecution does not have to prove intent.
 Indiana makes no distinction between people who drive drunk on purpose and people who drive drunk accidentally.
-It doesn’t matter if you meant to do it.

-Judges and prosecutors understand this, and they know that a first-time DUI / OVWI offender is not necessarily a bad person or a problem drinker.
-After all, it can happen to almost anyone.
-As you might expect though, the State becomes much less understanding with every subsequent arrest.
-Judges typically take this to mean you haven’t learned your lesson.
+An experienced Indiana DUI lawyer can tell you that judges and prosecutors understand this, and they know a first-time DUI offender is not necessarily a bad person or a problem drinker.
+After all, a DUI can happen to almost anyone.
+When it keeps happening though, judges typically take this to mean you haven’t learned your lesson.

 Two DUIs Within Seven Years: Automatic Felony Charge